andresarmento/modbus-esp8266/README.md

-# Modbus RTU and Modbus TCP Library for ESP8266/ESP32
+# Modbus Library for Arduino
+### ModbusRTU, ModbusTCP and ModbusTCP Security

 |If the library is helpful for your projects you can support it by a glass of beer|[![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=Z38SLGAKGM93S&source=url)|
 |---|---|